 Weak And Goofy

-Because they aren’t very masculine, a lot of beta males look feminine, weak, and even goofy.
+As I mentioned, because they aren’t very masculine, a lot of beta males look feminine, weak, and even goofy.
 They lack masculine facial characteristics, and their body language projects weakness and insecurity.
 This is because they have lower levels of testosterone.
 Higher levels of testosterone are associated with being in leadership positions, and being more relaxed and confident.

 Women evolved to like guys who can provide and protect them.
 Every woman I know says she wants to “feel safe” with a guy.
-A Beta male often gives an “I need protected” vibe, versus an “I can protect you” vibe, indicated by their slouching and scared body language, passivity, and higher voices.
+A beta male often gives an “I need protected” vibe, versus an “I can protect you” vibe, indicated by their slouching and scared body language, passivity, and higher voices.

 This article should give you a good idea of the most common beta male traits and characteristics.
 If these traits describe you, then there is hope.
 Our products and blog are dedicated to helping you become a confident, attractive, and strong leader, versus an unattractive, beta follower.